Submitted by Robert Blevins, Managing Editor, Adventure Books of Seattle:

 - A smaller shelter with basic supplies and a portable, flushable toilet.
 There is also a table and a portable shower you can use, but you must heat your own water for it.

 - A Weber propane BBQ that anyone can use.

 - Entertainment in the form of a portable stereo that takes CD’s, memory cards, or USB flash drive.

 - A 120-inch projector screen and an LED projector.
 This unit will accept USB flash, but does better with DVD’s or VCR’s.
 You can also hook up your video game system to it if you wish.
 Feel free to bring your own entertainment, or any movies/recorded TV shows you want to watch.

-- We power our low-draw devices with deep cycle batteries and an inverter, and everything else with a small generator that is placed 150 feet (half the length of a football field) from the main campsite to keep out the noise.
+- We power our low-draw devices with deep cycle batteries and an inverter, and everything else with a small generator that is placed about 200 feet from the main campsite to keep out the noise.
 At that distance, you can’t even hear it running.
 There are also charging stations for your phone, laptop, or other devices.